Tobacco and VAPE Free Policy FAQ’s

 Can I smoke in my personal car?

-At this time, the college chooses not to enforce the tobacco-free policy for those who choose to smoke in their personal vehicles with closed windows.
+At this time, the college chooses not to enforce the tobacco and vape free policy for those who choose to smoke in their personal vehicles with closed windows.

 Yes.
-The free standing extension locations, Ossining, Mount Vernon, Peekskill, Center for the Arts), and Yonkers/Cross County are all tobacco-free.
+The free standing extension locations, Ossining, Mount Vernon, Peekskill, Center for the Arts), and Yonkers/Cross County are all tobacco and vape free.
 The Educational Opportunity Center (EOC) is also tobacco-free.
-All high school sites are tobacco-free in accordance with New York State Law.
+All high school sites are tobacco free in accordance with New York State Law.